ayalma/feature_discovery/README.md

 #### `contentLocation`

-This is `ContentOrientation.trivial` by default, however, the package cannot always determine the correct placement for the overlay.
+This is `ContentLocation.trivial` by default, however, the package cannot always determine the correct placement for the overlay.
 In those cases, you can provide either of these two:

- * `ContentOrientation.below`: Text is displayed below the target.
+ * `ContentLocation.below`: Text is displayed below the target.

- * `ContentOrientation.above`: Text is displayed above the target.
+ * `ContentLocation.above`: Text is displayed above the target.

 #### `onComplete`